There are a lot of ways to bring attention to your vehicle but one of the most popular and controversial ways is flame throwers.

 One (1) SPDT Relay (Single Pole Double Throw Relay)

-An SPDT Relay is an electromagnetic switch which consists of a coil (terminals 85 & 86), 1 common terminal (30), 1 normally closed terminal (87a), and one normally open terminal (87).
+An SPDT relay is an electromagnetic switch that consists of a coil (terminals 85 & 86), 1 common terminal (30), 1 normally closed terminal (87a), and one normally open terminal (87).
 Relay Terminal Diagram

 Two (2) Spark Plugs